Complete $L_\infty$-algebras and their homotopy theory: Introduction

 \end{pfitems} \end{theorem1} The proof of the theorem is given in Sec.\ \ref{sec:Linf_cfo}.
-It builds on the following fact which we establish beforehand in Sec.\ \ref{sec:Ch_cfo}: the CFO structure on the category $\Ch$ of $\Z$-graded cochain complexes over $\kk$ induced by the standard projective model structure \cite{Hovey, Strick:2020} lifts to the category of complete filtered $\Z$-graded complexes $\cCh$.
-Our proof also provides explicit descriptions of pullbacks, and a ``strictification'' result for fibrations.
+It builds on the following fact which we establish beforehand in Sec.\ \ref{sec:Ch_cfo}: the CFO structure \cite{Hovey, Strick:2020} on the category $\Ch$ of $\Z$-graded cochain complexes over a field $\FF$ of any characteristic lifts to the category of complete filtered $\Z$-graded complexes $\cCh$.
+Our proof of Theorem 1 also provides explicit descriptions of pullbacks, and a ``strictification'' result for fibrations.
 The tractability of this approach relies on technical lemmas from B.\ Vallette's work \cite{Vallette:2014} on the homotopy theory of homotopy algebras.
-Furthermore, we observe that the category $\cLie$ has a functorial path object, given by the completed tensor product $-\ctensor \Om_1$ with the cdga $\Om_1$ of polynomial de Rham forms on $\Delta^1$.
+Furthermore, the category $\cLinf$ has a functorial path object, given by the completed tensor product $-\ctensor \Om_1$ with the cdga $\Om_1$ of polynomial de Rham forms on $\Delta^1$.